 Pick up your ILL materials at the library location's Service Desk you specified in your ILLiad account user information.
 Locations include the Arlington Campus Library, Fenwick Library (Fairfax Campus), and Mercer Library (Prince William Campus).

-Return ILL items to the Service Desk at any of the University Library locations in Arlington, Fairfax or Prince William, except the Gateway Library in the Johnson Center.
+Return ILL items to the Service Desk at any of the University Library locations in Arlington, Fairfax or Prince William, except Gateway Library.
 You are responsible for any ILL item until it is checked in by a University Libraries staff member.

 Request & Access Limitations